mvl22/mapbox-gl-js-docs/docs/pages/example/mapbox-gl-geocoder-custom-render.md

 ---
 title: Use a custom render function with a geocoder
-description: Use a custom HTML rendering function with the mapbox-gl-geocoder to customize the dropdown menu.
+description: Use a custom HTML rendering function with the mapbox-gl-geocoder control to customize the dropdown menu.
 topics:
   - Geocoder
 thumbnail: mapbox-gl-geocoder-custom-render